Platform Modernization: Navigating the Build-to-Buy Continuum

 Accordingly, IT budgets increased by an average of 20 percent in 2019 to support platform modernization and other IT initiatives.
 This year’s Spiceworks report on the State of IT revealed that much of corporate spending will go toward replacing outdated infrastructure, cybersecurity systems, and supporting digital transformation initiatives.

 If this is a reality for you, consider including custom components in your architecture to build organizational agility into a packaged backbone.
 Custom components can help you organize your digital transformation into manageable pieces.
-Starting with API frameworks, or other abstraction layers, can give your business the flexibility and access to data it needs, while you tackle breaking down a large legacy system along a modernization roadmap.
+Starting with API frameworks, or other abstraction layers, can give your business the flexibility and access to data it needs, while you tackle breaking down a large legacy system along a platform modernization roadmap.

 Evaluating technology decisions across a continuum of build-to-buy components allows you to take advantage of a packaged core, yet support the differentiated needs of your business, your customers and your employees with custom-built components in your digital transformation roadmap.

-Before going too deep into the continuum of modernization decisions, it’s important to agree on the factors driving your modernization.
+Before going too deep into the continuum of platform modernization decisions, it’s important to agree on the factors driving your platform modernization.
 These factors could include industry, company size, competitors and business goals.
 Below are a few realities commonly driving these decision making processes.

 - Performance can’t cope with demand: Systems initially built to support a growing business now strain to cope with daily demand.
 Batch processes that used to easily complete overnight are now consistently taking six, seven, eight hours or more.
 Capacity levels once selected based on peak times are the new baseline.